We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 It’s traditional to start an article like this by proclaiming that everyone spends too much time staring at screens.
 And, while some studies suggest there are negative consequences to doing so, I’m not here to debate the pros and cons of screen time.
-Instead, I’m here to show you how to stop looking at your device when you don’t want to.
+Instead, I’m here to show you how to use your smartphone less.

 If you’re able to pick your phone up to do something without getting sucked into doom-scrolling on Twitter or mindlessly refreshing Instagram, you’re my hero.
 I struggle to have the discipline to just put my phone away.